cdktf/cdktf-provider-googlebeta/docs/googleComputeRegionUrlMap.python.md

 The backend service configured for a mirroring policy must reference backends that are of the same type as the original backend service matched in the URL map.
 Serverless NEG backends are not currently supported as a mirrored backend service.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.44.0/docs/resources/google_compute_region_url_map#backend_service GoogleComputeRegionUrlMap#backend_service}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.45.0/docs/resources/google_compute_region_url_map#backend_service GoogleComputeRegionUrlMap#backend_service}

+---

+###### `mirror_percent`<sup>Optional</sup> <a name="mirror_percent" id="@cdktf/provider-google-beta.googleComputeRegionUrlMap.GoogleComputeRegionUrlMapDefaultRouteActionOutputReference.putRequestMirrorPolicy.parameter.mirrorPercent"></a>

+- *Type:* typing.Union[int, float]

+The percentage of requests to be mirrored to backendService.
+The value must be between 0.0 and 100.0 inclusive.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.45.0/docs/resources/google_compute_region_url_map#mirror_percent GoogleComputeRegionUrlMap#mirror_percent}

 ---